ibm-cloud-docs/discovery-data/nlu.md

 # Applying prebuilt enrichments
 {: #nlu}

-Take advantage of award-winning Watson Natural Language Understanding (NLU) capabilities by adding prebuilt enrichments to your documents.
+Take advantage of award-winning Watson Natural Language Processing (NLP) capabilities by adding prebuilt enrichments to your documents.
 {: shortdesc}

-With Watson NLU, you can identify and tag meaningful information in your collections so you can understand what it all means and make more informed decisions.
+With Watson NLP, you can identify and tag meaningful information in your collections so you can understand what it all means and make more informed decisions.
 The following enrichments are available:

 - [Entities](#nlu-entities): Recognizes proper nouns such as people, cities, and organizations that are mentioned in the content.
 - [Keywords](#nlu-keywords): Recognizes significant terms in your content.